nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 README  ros_lib
 ```

-Set your offset in your code.
+Set your offset in your code
 ros code is based on [this](https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050/examples/MPU6050_DMP6).

 ```